 The area occupied by Parcels 5, 6, and 7, as shown on the prior PPS (now Parcels 5 and B), has now been fully developed, however, future DSPs should still reflect the improvements to the access driveway required by the prior condition.
-This condition is carried forward in modified form, to require that DSPs for Parcels 6, 7, 8, and A show the improvements.
+Staff recommend this condition be carried forward in modified form, to require that DSPs for Parcels 6, 7, 8, and A show the improvements.